 Over the years Husqvarna has been bought and sold by many groups, initially Cagiva/MV Agusta, BMW and now owned by orange Austrian superpower KTM.
-Synonymous with producing Enduro and Motocross machinery, the list of championship victories in various competitions and classes is endless, however, road going street bikes have never been their forte.
-Back under the BMW ownership era, they created the 900R AKA the Nuda, which became a cult icon in certain circles however sales and production numbers were limited, and I don’t think I’ve ever seen one in the flesh.
-Despite this Husqvarna are determined to become one of the big boys and battle it out with the large European bike manufacturers KTM, BMW, Ducati and Triumph.
+Synonymous with producing Enduro and Motocross machinery, the list of championship victories in competitions is endless.
+However, road going street bikes have never been their forte.
+Under the BMW ownership era, they created the 900R AKA the Nuda, which became a cult icon in certain circles however sales and production numbers were limited, and I don’t think I’ve ever seen one in the flesh.
+Despite this Husqvarna are determined to become one of the big boys and battle it out with the large European bike manufacturers KTM, BMW, Ducati, and Triumph.

-In order to take the crown, Husqvarna teased the 701 Vitpilen concept around at EICMA 2015, borrowing parts from KTM range, but styled to suit a different audience, and with a good twist of modern design.
+Husqvarna teased the 701 Vitpilen concept around at EICMA 2015, borrowing parts from KTM range, but styled to suit a different audience, with a twist of modern design.
 The prototype was realistic too, most of the styling and tech on the prototype has remained on the fully-fledged road-going model, it looks stylish and futuristic while still having that cafe racer charm, that seems to be in every manufacturer’s model range.

 The 693cc big single cylinder engine is derived from the KTM 690, and with some subtle tweaks to suit the redesigned tank and airbox.
 It is nothing short of fantastic, producing 75hp and more torque than you would expect.
-This engine is responsive and feels packed full of grunt, it just wants to be at wide open throttle, all the time.
-It isn’t a fan of being below 3000RPM, it gets juddery, but this is a good excuse to get the needle up the gauge where the bike feels like it really wants to be.
-The engine loves to be revved hard up to the red line where you get a nice shift light prompting you to change cog.
-The gearbox itself is sized perfectly, the ratios are sized perfectly to give it wicked acceleration, but then also it pulls from higher gears for overtaking.
+This engine is responsive and feels packed full of grunt; it just wants to be at wide open throttle, all the time.
+It isn’t a fan of being below 3000RPM, it gets juddery, but this is an excellent excuse to get the needle up the gauge where the bike feels like it wants to be.
+The engine loves to be revved hard up to the red line where you get a beautiful shift light prompting you to change cog.
+The gearbox itself is sized correctly, the ratios are sized perfectly to give it wicked acceleration, but then also it pulls from higher gears for overtaking.
 Also equipped with an ‘Easyshift’ up and down the box quick-shifter quite a rarity on bikes in this price range and styling.
-For me, it worked effortlessly and when coupled with the Akrapovic end can produce some nice pops, which make you feel like an immature teenager all over again.
+For me, it worked effortlessly and when coupled with the Akrapovic end can produce some sweet pops, which make you feel like an immature teenager all over again.
 The overall noise does still have the dirtbike brappy tone, but more refined, to suit a road going bike.

 The Chassis is a trellis frame similar to the 690 Duke however the rear end is shortened to give a more stout look.
-I found the riding position comfortable but a longer legged rider may have a different experience and while it wasn’t built as a tourer, I can’t see racking up the miles being an issue, the seat is comfy, the footpegs are in a great position that combines comfort with sportiness, whilst the bars take most of the weight off the wrists.
+I found the riding position comfortable, but a longer legged rider may have a different experience.
+While it wasn’t built as a tourer, I can’t see racking up the miles being an issue, the seat is comfy, the footpegs are in a great position that combines comfort with sportiness, while the bars take most of the weight off the wrists.
 There is ample steering lock for the tight manoeuvring and filtering.
-The WP suspension soaks up bumps and gives a good solid platform, which inspires confidence when throwing this bike around.
-Initially, it feels quite heavily sprung and awkwardly stiff for slow speed around town riding but then it makes up for it when the road opens up.
+The WP suspension soaks up bumps and gives a good robust platform, which inspires confidence when throwing this bike around.
+Initially, it feels quite heavily sprung and awkwardly stiff for slow speed around town riding, but then it makes up for it when the road opens up.
 Launching this bike over speed bumps gives massive satisfaction as it feels like one of Husqvarna’s motocross bikes, just in a more sensible disguise.

 The brakes are from Brembo, complete with great looking shorty style levers and the now mandatory ABS, which does come adjustable between on and off if you want to get a bit more rebellious and throw some stoppies about.
 It is not cornering ABS, just the straight line variant.
 It kicks in quite early, I noticed it on the rear more so the front, but it’s there and all works as you would expect it to.
 It is only a single front disc which filled me with apprehension, but Husqvarna claims it isn’t a sporty bike so a single disc is all it needs coupled with the fact the 690 Duke has been running the same setup for years with no drama.
 Personally, I have never been a fan of shorty levers but these worked without any drama and they help with the styling of the bike so it gets a pass on that one.